dvis3yzawwgr9p4du4g7rcqsie1vi7

 If you want to improve as a pilot, at any level, you must stretch your known skills a little further and practice in the “struggle zone.”
-Just going out and repeating what you already know -usually solo- will not create improvement (it actually impedes any progress).
-You must practice just beyond your comfort zone (usually dual).
-You need struggle (and a little frustration) but not so challenging that you are flailing; extend your envelope!
+Just going out and repeating what you already know -usually solo- will not create improvement (this is a common educational fallacy).
+You must practice just beyond your comfort zone (usually dual): “deliberate (deep) practice!”
+You need to struggle at the edge of your abilities.
+But not sofar that you are flailing to extend your envelope!
+Optimal challenge is the key.
 Varying your practice (interleaving) is also essential to progress toward your goals of excellence and mastery.

 “The sweet spot: that productive, uncomfortable terrain located just beyond our current abilities, where our reach exceeds our grasp.
 Deep practice is not simply about struggling; it’s about seeking a particular struggle, which involves a cycle of distinct actions.”
 Talent Code by Daniel Coyle